 Auto tune pedals are used to enhance the pitch accuracy of your vocals, giving your live performances a polished studio sound.

 When it comes to singing, even the best singers have off days.
-You may have a cold, you may be super-tired, other times you may just have a really tough song to tackle and there are just a few notes you aren’t quite hitting.
-In these cases you could really do with a helping hand.
-Just a little nudge into the correct pitch.
-Fear no more.
-Auto tune pedals are here to the rescue.
+You may have a cold, you may be super-tired, other times you may just have a really tough song to tackle and there are just a few notes you aren’t quite hitting, even after warming up.

 At a Glance: Our Choice Of The Best Auto Tune Pedals On The Market